alkem-io/client-web/docs/code-guidelines.md

 ### View models

 As view models are often unique to the view (different views render different properties), there's often no use in _shared_ view models.
-To minimize code repetition you can export you view props and then refer to them in a parent view:
+To minimize code repetition you can export view props and then refer to them in a parent view:

 ```ts
 interface CalloutsListViewProps {